 For balconies, size is at a premium, which usually restricts their usage.
 They are often longer than they are wide and can only accommodate a handful of people at a time.
 Balconies can provide a leisure area for the occupants of condos and town homes who do not have a backyard, allowing them to enjoy sunlight and fresh air without leaving their residences.
 Homeowners also use balconies as al fresco cooking and dining areas, although balcony size restricts the dimension and number of tables and chairs, plus outdoor grills.

 Different types of patio materials: The material used for the patio surface defines its look and shape.
 Concrete is the most versatile in terms of design, as you can install the patio in virtually any shape.
 It’s also the least expensive option, even though it is highly durable.
 Adding a color or stamping the surface can dress up the look.
 Adding accent tiles can also heighten the aesthetic.
 Concrete pavers are another inexpensive option and come in a variety of colors and shapes.
 Natural stone is an environmentally friendly option that will hold its color better than concrete.
 Clay bricks are another popular choice as they offer a distinctive aesthetic that complements traditional and contemporary architecture.
+Cheapest of all is a pea gravel patio but be sure to consider the pros and cons.

 All patios require excavation of at least eight inches of dirt and some leveling of the space.
 Next comes a base layer of sand and gravel.
 Depending on the type of material, the installation may also require edging to keep the patio in place.
 A weed barrier laid over the top of the sand and gravel base is also a good idea to keep weeds from eventually popping up through cracks.